-Crescentwood, Fort Rouge, Riverview - Winnipeg neighbourhoods
+Crescentwood, Fort Rouge, Riverview - Winnipeg, Manitoba neighbourhoods and nearby communities

 This is the area just south of the Assiniboine River, west of the Red River, and east of Waverly Street.
 This area was built around 1900, and has a population density double the city’s average.